Yasunari Kawabata: Career

+Kawabata met his wife Hideko (née Matsubayashi) in 1925, and they registered their marriage on 2 December 1931.

 In 1933, Kawabata protested publicly against the arrest, torture and death of the young leftist writer Takiji Kobayashi in Tokyo by the Tokkō special political police.

 Kawabata relocated from Asakusa to Kamakura, Kanagawa Prefecture, in 1934 and, although he initially enjoyed a very active social life among the many other writers and literary people residing in that city during the war years and immediately thereafter, in his later years he became very reclusive.

 One of his most famous novels was Snow Country, started in 1934 and first published in installments from 1935 through 1937.
 Snow Country is a stark tale of a love affair between a Tokyo dilettante and a provincial geisha, which takes place in a remote hot-spring town somewhere in the mountainous regions of northern Japan.
 It established Kawabata as one of Japan's foremost authors and became an instant classic, described by Edward G. Seidensticker as "perhaps Kawabata's masterpiece".

 After the end of World War II, Kawabata's success continued with novels such as Thousand Cranes (a story of ill-fated love), The Sound of the Mountain, The House of the Sleeping Beauties, Beauty and Sadness, and The Old Capital.

-His two most important post-war works are Thousand Cranes (serialized 1949–1951), and The Sound of the Mountain (serialized 1949–1954).
-Thousand Cranes is centered on the Japanese tea ceremony and hopeless love.
+Thousand Cranes (serialized 1949-1951) is centered on the Japanese tea ceremony and hopeless love.
 The protagonist is attracted to the mistress of his dead father and, after her death, to her daughter, who flees from him.
 The tea ceremony provides a beautiful background for ugly human affairs, but Kawabata's intent is rather to explore feelings about death.
 The tea ceremony utensils are permanent and forever, whereas people are frail and fleeting.
-These themes of implicit incest, impossible love and impending death are again explored in The Sound of the Mountain, set in Kawabata's adopted home of Kamakura.
+These themes of impossible love and impending death are again explored in The Sound of the Mountain (serialized 1949-1954), set in Kawabata's adopted home of Kamakura.
 The protagonist, an aging man, has become disappointed with his children and no longer feels strong passion for his wife.
 He is strongly attracted to someone forbidden – his daughter-in-law – and his thoughts for her are interspersed with memories of another forbidden love, for his dead sister-in-law.